MicrosoftDocs/azure-devops-docs/docs/test/copy-clone-test-items.md

 ## List test plans or test suites

-You often need to know the ID assigned to a test plan or test suite to support copy/clone or import operations.
+You often need to know the ID assigned to a test plan or test suite to support copy, clone, or import operations.

 # [Browser](#tab/browser)